Mark S. Ain

 After a variety of jobs including a stint with Digital Equipment Corporation and a small market research firm, Ain grew tired of the corporate game and weary of relinquishing creative ideas only to see them not executed to their full potential.
 He began a quest for the right product idea to start a company.
 During this period, he was an independent management consultant, focused on strategic planning, product development, and market research for technology companies.
 It was then that the mechanical time clock came to his attention.
 With the idea to put a microprocessor inside a time clock, Ain set to work on a prototype.

 On October 31, 1977, Kronos was incorporated, named for the Greek word for time.
 In June 1978, after an initial round of angel capital funding, the company moved into an old ironworks plant in Brighton, Mass.
-Including the proceeds of its 1992 initial public offering, the company raised only $19 million in funding — a remarkably small amount for what is now a half-billion dollar plus company.
+Including the proceeds of its 1992 initial public offering, the company raised only $19 million in funding — a remarkably small amount for what is now a billion-dollar company.

 Ain led Kronos from 1977-2005, to become one of the world's most successful software companies.
 Under Ain's leadership, Kronos sustained one of the longest records of growth and profitability in the software industry and earned the reputation as the market leader in workforce management.

-Today, as chairman of the Board of Directors, Ain remains actively engaged in Kronos operations.
+Today, as a member of the Board of Directors, Ain remains involved in Kronos operations.
 He also serves on the board of directors of several public, private, and charitable organizations.
 On a personal level, Ain enjoys supporting a number of charitable organizations.

 Ain's success can be credited in part to his quiet and humane management style, which is best reflected by a motto of philosopher Lao-Tzu: "A leader is best when people barely know he exists.
 Not so good when people obey and acclaim him.
 Worse when they despise him.
 But of a good leader who talks little, when his work is done and his aim fulfilled, they will say, 'We did it ourselves.'"